MicrosoftDocs/Viva/Viva/glint/communicate/diy-presentation-template.md

 Review one to two areas of focus only, then move swiftly to action taking with accountability, ownership, and next steps defined.

-Use the ACT framework to outline your presentation
+Use the ACT framework to outline your presentation:

 :::image type="content" source="../../media/glint/reports/act-conversation.png" alt-text="Screenshot of the definition of the letters of the ACT acronym.":::